matthewtoye/sickbeard_mp4_automator/README.md

 - 'nvenc_rate_control' = Options include: constqp, vbr, cbr, vbr_minqp, ll_2pass_quality, ll_2pass_size, vbr_2pass - default is constqp
 - 'nvenc_temporal_aq' = (true/false) Improves output quality slightly, adds 2-5% extra processing time - default off
 - 'nvenc_rc_lookahead' = Number of frames to look ahead for rate-control (from -1 to INT_MAX) - default -1
-- 'enable_nvenc_decoder' = (true/false) Enable gpu decoding.
+- 'enable_nvenc_decoder' = (true/false) Enable NVDEC gpu decoding.
 Default is false
-- 'enable_nvenc_hevc_decoder' = (true/false) Enable GPU decoding of HEVC/VP9.
+- 'enable_nvenc_hevc_decoder' = (true/false) Enable NVDEC gpu decoding of HEVC/VP9.
 Only supported by Geforce 950/960/1050/1060/1070/1080 and Pascal quadros.
 Default is false
 - 'nvenc_decoder_gpu' = Selects which NVENC capable GPU to use for decoding.
 First GPU is 0, second is 1, and so on.
 Default is any
 - 'nvenc_hevc_decoder_gpu' = Selects which NVENC capable GPU to use for hevc decoding.
 First GPU is 0, second is 1, and so on.
 Default is any.
 - 'scale_npp_enabled' = (true/false) Enables usage of https://developer.nvidia.com/npp to resize video output resolution.
 Requires building ffmpeg yourself, as npp is currently a nonfree license.
 Default - false